-Start being choosey to what events you attend.
+Start being choosey about what events you attend.
 Is that invite for a baby shower for a baby you’ll never see or a wedding for people you are not close to?
 Don’t go.
 I know it sounds a little rude, but making these decisions will save you time and money.

 12. Buy cheaper gifts or start making your own.
-If you do decide to go to that birthday party or wedding, give less by buying cheaper gifts, getting creative or making your own.
+If you do decide to go to that birthday party or wedding, give less by buying cheaper gifts, getting creative, or making your own.

 13. Don’t spend your raise.
-If you’re asking yourself how to save money from monthly salary, this is an easy one.
+If you’re asking yourself how to save money from your monthly salary, this is an easy one.